austinmula/cuddly-journey/TRACKING_EXAMPLES.md

-# Analytics Tracking Implementation Examples
+# Google Analytics Tracking Implementation Examples

 ## How to Use the Analytics Hook